From the Director

 Completion of this requirement will require a two-semester sequence of courses completed between the second semester of a student’s junior year and graduation.
 Both courses should be utilized to fulfill existing requirements in the student’s major and can be used to fulfill up to 6 credits within the honors program.

-The first course will provide substantive intellectual and technical immersion designed to provide students with the capacities to complete their senior honors project as well as serve to help a student identify their specific senior honors project.
+The first course, cross-listed as HON 392, will provide substantive intellectual and technical immersion designed to provide students with the capacities to complete their senior honors project as well as serve to help a student identify their specific senior honors project.
 At the end of this semester, students will be required to submit to the Honors Committee a written prospectus that identifies the nature and scope, as well as intellectual or professional benefit or significance, of the senior honors project.
 This prospectus must have the approval of a supervising faculty member in the student’s major field.
 This prospectus may be used, but is not required to be used, as an assessment in the course from which it emerges.
 Identification of appropriate courses and supervising faculty will occur in consultation between the student, the Honors Director, and appropriate faculty in the major field and students are required to identify the course prior to its completion.

 The second course will result in the creation of the senior honors project, the process of which will consume the majority, if not the entirety, of the semester for which the course takes place.
 The course may be an existing required or elective course in the major or may be an independent study or topics course in the major, all of which is determined in consultation between the student, the Honors Director, and the supervising faculty member.
 Completion of this project may be used, but is not required to be used, as an assessment in the course from which it emerges.
 Identification of appropriate courses and supervising faculty will occur in consultation between the student, the Honors Director, and appropriate faculty in the major field.
 All completed senior honors projects must be presented and defended to the Honors Committee and will be housed in the University Library.
 Students are required to complete and submit their senior project at least 45 days before their graduation date to allow for the scheduling of their defense and the possibility of required revisions.